-- while the custodian can informally make the correction, it can also insist upon a formal written request, - the correction should not obliterate the original entry, and - any notice of refusal must advise the individual of his or her right to include a concise statement of disagreement in the record and of his or her right to complain to the Information and Privacy Commissioner of Ontario about the refusal (s.
+- while the custodian can informally make the correction, it can also insist upon a formal written request. - the correction should not obliterate the original entry; and - any notice of refusal must advise the individual of their right to include a concise statement of disagreement in the record and of their right to complain to the Information and Privacy Commissioner of Ontario about the refusal (s.
 55).